© Crown copyright 2020

 - a loss of, or change in, your normal sense of taste or smell (anosmia)

 For most people, COVID-19 will be a mild illness.
-However, if you have any of the symptoms above you must stay at home and arrange to have a test to see if you have COVID-19 – go to testing to arrange.
+However, if you have any of the symptoms above, stay at home and arrange to have a test to see if you have COVID-19 – go to testing to arrange.

 After 10 days, if you still have a temperature you should continue to self-isolate and seek medical advice.
 You do not need to self-isolate after 10 days if you only have a cough or loss of sense of smell or taste, as these symptoms can last for several weeks after the infection has gone.
 See the ending isolation section below for more information.